rads/source.rad.blog/content/backups.md

 CrashPlan runs on each machine (including the NAS).
 Since the local disks contain Time Machine archives, all the machines *and* their history are replicated to CrashPlan.
 The full Time Machine archive is safe as long as at least one copy, local or remote, is preserved.
 The NAS is setup in a RAID-1 array with large disks to tolerate individual hardware failures and perserve as much history as possible.

 The only realistic scenario where I can lose data is if my local backups and CrashPlan fail at the same time.
-That said, one thing I'm currently lacking is a routine for testing the backups.
+That said, I'm lacking a routine for testing the backups.
 For example, if something goes wrong with Time Machine, the bad version will still get backed up to CrashPlan.